A strawberry slab pie that looks and taste just like a giant pop tart. Everyone will want to break off a piece of this tasty pop tart pie!

 - Preheat the oven to 350 degrees F.

 - Roll out the other pie crust until it is as close to the same size of the bottom crust as possible.
+I recommend making it slightly larger just to be on the safe side, but you do not want this layer to be much thinner than the bottom crust.

 - Once completely cool, make the glaze.
 Add the powdered sugar in a small bowl and add the vanilla and a tablespoon of the milk.
 Mix until completely combined.
 Add more milk one tablespoon at a time until it forms a thick paste.
 It should run down a spoon in a thick ribbon.

 - Spread the glaze over the top crust and top with sprinkles.
 Enjoy immediately or allow the glaze to harden.
+You can toast the pop tart using a countertop oven and cutting squares of the pie (just be careful of the filling running).